Common Stock Order Types (What You Need To Know)

 - Because LIT orders use a limit order, they are not guaranteed to be filled.

 Bracket orders use multiple opposing orders to both lock in gains and limit your losses on a trade.
 Bracket or bracketed orders can be used for both long and short positions.

 Typically, a trader will enter a position and then later set a stop-loss or limit order to take profits.
-With a bracket order, a stop-loss and sell limit order is automatically attached.
+A stop-loss and sell limit order is automatically attached to a bracket order.